xmenbteam/ts-chess-engine/README.md

 `Game` should:

 - have a `makePieces` method that will automatically generate the pieces in their starting positions upon creation
-  - this could be a private static method as the pieces only want to be 'made' once per game as part of instanciating a new game
+  - this could be a private static method as the pieces only want to be 'made' once per game as part of instantiating a new game
 - have a `pieces` property that will store all the game pieces
   - this could be a private property that makes use of `makePieces`
 - have a means to keep track of whose turn it is - `b/w`?